dreamalligator/asterisms/_sources/examples.txt

 --------------------------

 You can initialize a constellation with the following code.
 The bare minimum needed is really just a name and a list of star segments.
+At the time of writing, all of the constellations are (to oversimplify the format) just lists of star segments.
+Each star is listed by the Hipparcos number.
+The only reason I chose this nomenclature is because others were already using HIP numbers in their constellationship.fab files.

 .. code:: python